-Fandoms: Ice Age, Doctor Who, Rise of the Guardians, TASM, Legend of Korra/Avatar the Last Airbender, Young Justice, How to Train Your Dragon, OUATIW, Casson Family series, Sherlock etc.
+Fandoms: Ice Age, Doctor Who, Community, Rise of the Guardians, TASM, Legend of Korra/Avatar the Last Airbender, Young Justice, How to Train Your Dragon, OUATIW, Casson Family series, Sherlock etc.

 Also, whilst this is my personal/fandom blog, it functions as a writing blog of sorts since I reblog so many writing tips and helps.

 I am also a Christian, so expect to see bible verse and discussions on the Christian life/life lived through a Christian lenses (which most of my meta comes from - especially for Ice Age)

 I'd also like to say that I post a LOT of Ice Age posts on this blog (ranging from meta to fic to speculation to general discussion), and get a lot of Ice Age anons nowadays, so please be aware of that before you click the follow button!